awwad/uptane/README.md

 the Arbitrary Package attack.

-#### *Running an Arbitrary Package Attack w/ no Compromised Keys*
+#### *Running an Arbitrary Package Attack on the Director repository w/ no Compromised Keys*
-This is a simple attack simulating a Man in the Middle attack that provides a malicious image file.
-In this attack, the attacker does not have the keys to correctly sign any metadata (and so it is an exceptionally basic attack).
+This is a simple attack simulating a Man in the Middle that provides a malicious image file.
+In this attack, the attacker does not have the keys to correctly sign new metadata (and so it is an exceptionally basic attack).

 In the Director's window, run this:
 ```python